-Pour yourself a glass of wine, break open the popcorn, and settle back to enjoy one of these classic films as a form of escapism from the coronavirus pandemic
+Pour yourself a glass of wine, break open the popcorn, and settle back to enjoy these brilliant classic films that we think rank among the best horse movies of all time…

 There have been five film version of the 1877 novel by Anna Sewell, which tells the story of Black Beauty’s early days as a carefree colt, to his hard life pulling Hackney cabs in London, to his happy retirement in the country, all from the horse’s point of view.
 Anna Sewell wrote the book to raise awareness about animal welfare and it was an instant bestseller.
 It’s since sold 50 million copies all over the world.
 The 1994 film version stars Sean Bean and David Thewliss, with Alan Cumming as the voice of Black Beauty.
 Emotionally harrowing, although ultimately uplifting, watch it with a box of tissues to hand.